 Here’s the latest edition of Seven Stars Insider.
-This is an easy read and an excellent resource for Harrah’s players.
+This is an easy read and an excellent resource for Caesars Total Rewards players.
 Head over to Seven Stars Insider to sign up for the newsletter.
-There is lots of information in this edition, as usual, so read on for all the goods.
+There is a lot of information in this edition and I will pull out some nuggets to look at closer later this week or next.
+Read on for all the goods.

 Harrah’s New Orleans